leonardoce/nimrod-sublime/README.md

-1. Locate your Sublime Text packages folder: in windows it will be something like `%APPDATA%\Sublime Text 2\Packages`, in linux it will be `$HOME/.config/sublime-text-2/Packages/Nimrod/`.
+1. Locate your Sublime Text packages folder: in windows it will be something like `%APPDATA%\Sublime Text 2\Packages`, in linux it will be `$HOME/.config/sublime-text-2/Packages/Nimrod/`, in MacOSX it is `/Users/{user}/Library/Application Support/Sublime Text 2/Packages`.
    You can also open the "Preferences" menu and choose "Browse Packages...";

 2. Put a copy of this repository in a "Nimrod" folder;